AEW Dynamite preview: The Maximum Carnage edition - Pro Wrestling Dot Net

 -Kris Statlander, Willow Nightingale, and Harley Cameron vs. “Triangle of Madness” Thekla, Julia Hart, and Skye Blue

 Powell’s POV: Dynamite will be live from Phoenix, Arizona, at Arizona Financial Theater.
 AEW will also be taping Saturday’s Collision.
 We are looking for reports or basic results via dotnetjason@gmail.com.
-Join Jake Barnett for his live review as Dynamite is simulcast Wednesdays on TBS and HBO Max at 7CT/8ET.
-Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).
+Jake Barnett has the night off, so join me for this week’s live review as Dynamite is simulcast Wednesday on TBS and HBO Max at 7CT/8ET.
+My same-night audio review will be available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment